 From here lose yourself in the Museum and Art Gallery with the largest pre-Raphaelite collection in the country.
 Grab a cuppa in the genteel Edwardian Tea Rooms or stroll across to Broad Street for lunch at one of the vibrant cafe-bars at Brindleyplace.

 To see the day out, watch one of city’s many theatre productions.
 If you’re eating out, there’s everything from Michelin-starred gourmet to grab and go, but you shouldn’t visit without trying a balti in the city where it was born.
 Most agree the Al Frash is the best there is; just hail a cab and let your senses do the rest.

-If you decide to spend your weekend in the Black Country Living Museum in Tipton, a recreation of two Black Country streets, one from the 30s and one from the Victorian era, along with a host of other buildings that mark the industrial past
+Visit the Black Country Living Museum in Dudley, which includes a recreation of two Black Country streets, one from the 30s and one from the Victorian era, along with a host of other buildings that mark the industrial past